The Best Conflict Management Tips for HR Professionals and Managers

 - When conflicts do flare up, help mediate between employees so they can come to a compromise and work towards improving their relationship

-A truly inspired HR professional will not only manage conflict effectively but will also recognize the hidden opportunities it provides to help create a better overall working environment.
+A truly inspired HR professional won't just manage workplace conflict effectively—they’ll also recognize the hidden opportunities it provides to help create a better overall working environment.